ashnayake/uvt_iotdp/README.md

 # uvt_iotdp
+- [1.Introduction]
   - this repo contains the initial code for your assignment.
   - it is far from complete and you will need to work on it
   - other additional code will be updated in due time
+- [2.
+Files]
+  - [2.1 app.py]
+    - subscribes to AWS iot core broker
+    - publish to alarm topic
+    - subcribe temperature topic
+    - update monogodb